demisto/content-docs/content-repo/extra-docs/articles/content-management.md

 ├── .demisto-sdk-conf
 ├── requirements.txt
 ├── tox.ini
+├── demistomock.py                    # Can be copied from the Content repo ├── demistomock.ps1                   # Can be copied from the Content repo ├── CommonServerPython.py             # Can be copied from the Content repo ├── CommonServerPowerShell.ps1        # Can be copied from the Content repo ├── dev_envs
+│   ├── pytest
+│   │   ├── conftest.py               # Can be copied from the Content repo
 ```

+---

 ### The `xsoar_config.json` File
 The configuration file that defines what will be set up on the machine.<br />